DaveBenham/VenomModules/README.md

 If the Trig input is not patched, then input V/Oct values are continuously quantized.

 ### Chromatic Scales
-A chromatic scale is likely to have more than 10 notes.
-This can be accomplished by setting the Scale Length to 1 and the first (and only) interval to 1.
+Equal Division Chromatic scales with more than 13 intervals may be accomplished by setting the Scale Length to 1 and the first (and only) interval to 1.

 ### OUT output
 The polyphonic OUT output produces the quantized V/Oct values.